Introduction: The Foundations of a Cybernetic Discourse

 After the publication of Wiener’s Cybernetics in 1948, the relation between information and energy became more clearly defined – order is re-enforced as information loops through the system.
 In this context behaviour, thinking, and mind are imminent to system – mind cannot be divorced from the material circuitry in which it is produced.
 This has significant implications to our conception of behaviour and requires a radical reconsideration of the concept of mind.
 For the cybernetic group at the Macy meetings the new conception of teleology extended the realm of exact science, revising the epistemology of modern science[21], which traditionally was the study of the intrinsic way in which beings and things functioned.[22]
 The teleological approach shifted the emphasis toward the interrelation of things and objects.

-A logical proposition is true or false.
-If stimulated, a nerve cell produces an electromagnetic discharge or it does not.
+A Logical Calculus of the Ideas Immanent in Nervous Activity by cyberneticians Warren McCulloch and Warren Pitts (1943) argued that consciousness was synonymous with calculation.[23]
+McCulloch – a neurophysiologist who graduated in both psychology and neurology[24] If stimulated, a nerve cell produces an electromagnetic discharge or it does not.
 It is an “all or none” proposition.
-Neurons fire on a chain and are linked in the same way logical propositions are linked.
-One could, therefore, view a nerve net as operating like a machine or computer.[30]
-Fundamentally, the McCulloch-Pitts Model provided a theoretical frame that allowed for the equivalence between mechanical and biological systems (specifically the brain)[31] allowing that both should be understood as encoding and decoding systems.
+McCulloch and Pitts sought to relate their findings on neural nets to the symbolic logic of Russell and Whitehead’s Prinicipia Mathematica.
+Neurons fire on a chain and are linked in the same way logical propositions are linked, they argued.
+One could, therefore, view a nerve net as operating like a machine or computer.[25]
+The McCulloch-Pitts Model provided a theoretical frame that allowed for the equivalence between mechanical and biological systems (specifically in relation to the brain)[26] allowing both to be understood as encoding and decoding systems.
 Which is to say, biological organisms (including the brain) and servo-mechanisms constitute local negentropic systems.

-The first, simple, cybernetic creatures – Claude Shannon’s Rat, Norbert Wiener’s Moth-Bedbug, Ross Ashby’s Homeostat, Grey Walter’s Tortoise[32] – displayed all the properties explained in Behaviour, Purpose and Teleology and accorded to the McCulloch-Pitts Model: they were self-organising, self-directing, adapting and orientated with their environment.
+The first, simple, cybernetic creatures – Claude Shannon’s Rat, Norbert Wiener’s Moth-Bedbug, Ross Ashby’s Homeostat, Grey Walter’s Tortoise[27] – displayed all the properties explained in Behaviour, Purpose and Teleology and accorded to the McCulloch-Pitts Model: they were self-organising, self-directing, adapting and orientated with their environment.
 Although their behaviour was complex – and went beyond the repertoire of stimulus and response modelled in behaviourism – it could nevertheless be located within a matrix of probability.
 Behaviour in both animal and machine is regulated by information flows through a circuit and both might be understood as performing computational actions (stochastic- probabilistic-statistical).
 As Norbert Wiener explained: “It is […] therefore, best to avoid all question-begging epithets such as ‘life’, ‘soul’, ‘vitalism’, and the like, and say merely in connection with machines that there is no reason why they may not resemble human beings in representing pockets of decreasing entropy in a framework in which the large entropy tends to increase.”
-[33] The key notions briefly cited above –
+[28]

 BIBLIOGRAPHY–FABULOUS LOOP DE LOOP